 Before closing, Offerpad will hire a title company to do a title search, and arrange for escrow.
 They’ll also confirm that any agreed-upon repairs were done, and that the property is in acceptable condition.

 On the actual day of closing, the seller will sign the sale documents at an attorney’s or title company’s office to formally transfer the title and complete the sale.

 Offerpad’s service fee is 7% on average, but it could be as low as 6% or as high as 10%.

 So how does Offerpad calculate their service fee?

-Three big factors in Offerpad’s service fee are profit margin, carrying costs, and risk.
-First, they need to make money on the sale, which means they need to sell for more than they bought at.
+- Profit margin: They need to make money on the sale, which means they need to sell for more than they bought at.

-And finally, there’s risk.
-There’s always a chance that the market is going to enter a downturn before they manage to resell the property.
+- Risk: There’s always a chance that the market is going to enter a downturn before they manage to resell the property.
 Part of their service fee is essentially crash insurance.

 When you look at the fee like that, you can see that properties in slower markets, and during volatile periods, will incur higher service fees, while properties in hotter markets, during times of financial stability, will incur much lower ones.

 The service fee isn’t the only cost you’ll incur if you sell to Offerpad.
 You’ll end up paying an additional 1-2% for closing costs and repairs.
 All-in you’re looking at a total cost of 8-12%.
 Here’s a complete breakdown of the cost of selling to Offerpad, compared to selling with a realtor: